 (with the exception of

-For input arguments, an exception will be raised if the argument is not of the specified type.
+For input arguments, an exception will be raised if the argument isn't of the specified type.

 For output arguments, an exception might be raised if the argument is nonvar, and not of the specified type.
 The generated value of the argument will be of the specified type.